Polton History, Family Crest & Coats of Arms

 The markettown and parish of Poutlon-in-the-Fylde in Lancashire was an ancient family seat.
 "This place, called Poltun in the Domesday Survey, appears to have belonged, about the time of that survey, to the priory of Lancaster; and in the 27th of Edward I., Thomas, Earl of Lancaster, and others held Pulton in trust for the priory.
 In 1342, a family of the local name possessed a small quantity of land in the parish."

 Kirby's Quest lists the following early entries for the family: Henry de Pulton, Somerset and

 Walter de Pulton, Somerset.
 Both were listed as "1 Edward III," in other words, as "living there during the first year of the reign of King Edward III."

-Important Dates for the Polton family
+Early History of the Polton family

 This web page shows only a small excerpt of our Polton research.
 Another 132 words (9 lines of text) covering the years 1433, 1395, 1403, 1536, 1618, 1601, 1641, 1638, 1995, 1654 and 1710 are included under the topic Early Polton History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Poulton, Poolton, Pulton, Pullton, Polton, Pouleton and many more.